raufhacizade/Tetris-Game/README.md

 <h2 align="center"> This game was created as a web project.
 The main logic of the game is created by using pure JavaScript and HTML, CSS.</h2>
 <br/>

-If you want to play the game before dive deep into the source code, you can [click here](https://raufhacizade.github.io/Tetris-Game/)
+If you want to play the game before dive deep into the source code, you can [click here or the picture above](https://raufhacizade.github.io/Tetris-Game/)